-Our contributions are as follows: \begin{itemize} \item We release EVM-QuestBench, a benchmark for natural language to transaction script generation on EVM-compatible chains, with Atomic and Composite splits. \item We introduce an atomic/composite benchmark paradigm that significantly reduces development costs, especially when using LLMs to assist development. \item We provide an execution protocol with snapshot isolation, a fixed runner interface, and validator-based scoring over receipts and post-state constraints. \item We report results on 20 models with split-level analysis that separates single-action precision from multi-step workflow completion. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We release EVM-QuestBench, a benchmark for natural language to transaction script generation on EVM-compatible chains, with Atomic and Composite splits.
+Its declarative task design keeps evaluation costs low: each task round consumes a small number of tokens, enabling comprehensive model assessment at minimal token cost. \item We introduce an atomic/composite benchmark paradigm that significantly reduces development costs, especially when using LLMs to assist development. \item We provide an execution protocol with snapshot isolation, a fixed runner interface, and validator-based scoring over receipts and post-state constraints. \item We report results on 20 models with 5-round statistical analysis, including standard deviations, observed ranges, and rank-order consistency, that separates single-action precision from multi-step workflow completion. \end{itemize}